einarwh/escher-workshop/README.md

 <img src="files/above-f-flip-f-arrows.svg" width="200" height="200">

 When solving this exercise, recall that a `Picture` is nothing more and nothing less than a function from a `Box` to a `Rendering`, and that a `Rendering` is a list of stuff.
 This should give you a clue as to how you create a single, composite rendering out of two simpler renderings.
 You will need to take the box you are given, and somehow use that to create two new boxes.
+One of those boxes will need to be moved a bit (essentially: given a new `a` vector), and both will need to be scaled or shrunk.
+In sum, they should cover the same area as the original box.
 If you pass these boxes to the pictures passed to `above`, you will have two renderings.
 How do you combine those into a single rendering?
 Well, they're just lists of stuff - and you do know how to combine lists, right? ([No?](Sheet.elm#L39))

 Define a more general function `aboveRatio` that takes integers `n` and `m` as parameters, as well as `p1` and `p2` as above.
 The integers `n` and `m` are weights allocated to `p1` and `p2` respectively.
 So `p1` should be given a box that is `n / n + m` as tall as the original box, whereas the rest (`m / n + m`) is given to `p2`.